Education & Community Programs > Disney Musicals In Schools

-Seattle Theatre Group’s Disney Musicals in Schools teaching artists partner with educators in selected Title I elementary schools to produce Disney KIDS musicals and create sustainable theatre programs at their schools.
+Seattle Theatre Group®’s Disney Musicals in Schools teaching artists partner with educators in selected Title I elementary schools to produce Disney KIDS musicals and create sustainable theatre programs at their schools.
 Together, teaching artists and educators will collaborate by mounting a 30-minute Disney KIDS show for their school.
-This 17-week program culminates in a Student Share Celebration at the historic Paramount Theatre.
+This 18-week program culminates in a Student Share Celebration at the historic Paramount Theatre.

-STG will select up to four Washington State Title I public elementary schools to participate in Disney Musicals in Schools for the 2017-18 school year program.
+STG selects up to four Title I elementary schools to participate in Disney Musicals in Schools.

 Selected schools will receive free performances rights (valid for one year) to a Disney KIDS musical of their choosing as well as a complimentary ShowKit.
 The ShowKit includes materials and resources to aid teachers in producing, directing, and choreographing the show.

 Selected schools will commit a team of at least 3-5 teachers and staff members to the program.
 At least one of these individuals must be an arts specialist (of any discipline).
 This School Team will receive onsite support and training from a team of two STG Teaching Artists during the rehearsal and production process (during a 90 minute school visit each week).
 The School Team will also be responsible for an additional 90 minute rehearsal each week, without the presence of the Teaching Artists.